 So what are the Risks?

-I believe the main difficulty came from two sides --- the more industrialized economies of Japan and Germany and the low-cost manufacturers in India, Brazil, and others.
+The main difficulty came from two sides --- the more industrialized economies of Japan and Germany and the low-cost manufacturers in India, Brazil, and others.
 This makes an effective strategy difficult to implement, particularly one of this scale.
 State officials recognize that even a successful MIC 2025 would only partially develop Chinese industry relative to Germany and Japan’s level of industrialization.

 Also I think most of China’s companies are “not prepared for such a deep and sudden technological transformation”, which means that only a select few companies will be able to meet the government’s targets.
 Those companies will expand their international presence and competitiveness while facing limited competition in China.
 Nevertheless, the increased likelihood of poor management of risk and failed ventures could result in considerable problems for those that overextend.